 New York (State) Adjutant General's Office.
 Annual Report of the Adjutant-General of the State of New York for the Year...
 Registers of New York Regiments in the War of the Rebellion.
 Albany: J.B.
 Lyon Co.,1894-1906, 43 vols.
 (The reports are part of Civil War Unit Histories: Regimental Histories and Personal Narratives MA/FF.
 See above.)

 Phisterer, Frederick, comp.
 New York in the War of the Rebellion, 1861-1865.
 Albany: J.B.
 Lyon Co., 1912, 3rd ed., 6 vols.
 (R,973.7447,qA2).
 Volume 6 is the index.
 Only officers are listed.

 Civil War: A Newspaper Perspective This database contains the full text of major articles from the New York Herald, Charleston Mercury and the Richmond Enquirer, published between November 1, 1860 and April 15, 1865.
 It includes descriptive news articles, eye-witness accounts and official reports of battles and events, editorials, advertisements and biographies.

-The State Archives, Cultural Education Center, Albany, NY 12230, has abstracts of muster rolls of New York State enlisted men and women and officers arranged by organization name with a multi-volume index of names.
+The State Archives, Cultural Education Center, Albany, NY 12230, has abstracts of muster rolls of New York State enlisted men and women and officers arranged by organization name with a multi-volume index of names, and information of NYS Military Records - Before the Civil War.
 Additional information may be found in Town Clerk's Civil War registers located at the State Archives.